unixpickle/Benchmarks/roll-avg/README.md

 # Results

-You may notice that Swift and C are both extremely fast compared to their competition.
+You may notice that Swift, Rust, and C are both extremely fast compared to their competition.
 I wrote a note specifically explaining this [here](c/note.md).
 Tl;dr, it's because Clang/LLVM was able to realize it could use the summation formula; this makes the program compiled with Clang run in O(n) time rather than O(n^2) time.

 Every result here is from running the programs with a range of 10,000 to 10,020 (inclusive).